My mother’s eulogy. I’m posting it here in honor of all mothers everywhere.

 Feb 11th.
 A day she chose, whether consciously or unconsciously, to be her day for the rites of passage in her eternal pilgrimage.
 Days of celebration, ceremony, and transition.
 The next time you look at your calendar, look closely at February 11th.
 You’ll see a fingerprint from my mom there.

 When I was very young, I once told my mother that I didn’t want people to cry at my funeral.
 I wanted them to be happy for me.
 After all, I was now in an awesome place — Heaven.
 I wanted my funeral to be a celebration!
 But now that I am older, I can better understand the paradox of tears at a Christian funeral.
 Tears at a Christian funeral are a dialectic — a commingling of both tears of joy and tears of sorrow.
 Which does one choose?
 Sorrow for ourselves or rejoicing for her?
 I think she also, in accord with my childhood musings, would want us to focus on her joy.
 She is now with her beloved Jesus, face to face.
 She’s not tired anymore.
 She’s not in pain anymore.
-She’s walking streets of gold with that wonderful smile permanently shining on her face., I can imagine her now walking the gilded pavement to her mother’s mansion for a “Welcome Home” tea party with her mother and her grandparents.
-They’ll probably all sit down for some long awaited tea, rivel-kuchen, and conversation.
-In fact, there’s another fingerprint in me — I loved Grandma Rachel’s rivel-kuchen just as much as she.
+She’s walking streets of gold with that wonderful smile permanently shining on her face.
+I can imagine her now walking the gilded pavement to her mother’s mansion for a “Welcome Home” tea party with her mother for some long awaited tea, rivel-kuchen, and conversation.
+In fact, there’s another fingerprint in me — I loved Grandma Rachel’s rivel-kuchen just as much as my mom did.